-1. Public investment decreased in the agriculture sector after 1991, the Indian government has reduced support for research and development in agriculture and supported services that had a negative impact on agriculture.
+1. Public investment decreased in the agriculture sector after 1991, so the Indian government reduced support for research and development in agriculture and supported services that had a negative impact on agriculture.

-2. As subsidies were removed from fertilisers, the cost of production escalated which made farming more expensive, it also affected poor farmers.
+2. As subsidies were removed from fertilisers, the cost of production escalated, which made farming more expensive, and it also affected poor farmers.

 15. Why has the industrial sector performed poorly in the reform period?